cord-proj/cord/README.md

 streams via a broker.
 Subscribers can then compose custom sinks using a regex-like pattern to access realtime data based on their individual requirements.

-Cord has a programmable interface in the form of the [Client library](client/), so it can be adapted to various use cases.
+Cord has a programmable interface in the form of the [cord-client library](cord-client/), so it can be adapted to various use cases.
 As the library matures, this library will form the basis of a suite of adaptors for common technologies.

 ## Usage